LIMS vs. LIS: Which is Right for Your Lab?

 It turns out, by quite a lot.

 A LIS is a specialized software platform primarily used in medical and clinical laboratories.
-A LIS is designed to manage patient data, test orders, and results, ensuring seamless integration with Electronic Health Records (EHR) systems.
+Unlike a sample-centric LIMS, a LIS is patient-centric; a LIS is designed to manage patient data, test orders, and results, ensuring seamless integration with Electronic Health Records (EHR) systems.

 Like a LIMS, a LIS stores and manages information for a lab.
 However, a LIS is specialized to store: